-- Parents can learn about these opportunities through: - a) Attending PTA meetings every third Tuesday at 6:30 p.m. - b) Classroom newsletters - c) School newsletters - d) Reader board - e) District website (www.fernridge.k12.or.us/elmiraele/) - EES has parent teacher conferences twice a year.
+- Parents can learn about these opportunities through: - a) Attending PTA meetings every third Tuesday at 6:00 p.m. - b) Classroom newsletters - c) School newsletters - d) Reader board - e) District website (www.fernridge.k12.or.us/elmiraele/) - f) Facebook (Elmira Elementary School Mrs. Marshall) - g) Remind text messaging - EES has parent teacher conferences twice a year.
 All parents are invited to the fall conferences and the spring conferences are by request.
 Report cards are given during conferences. - Students of parents not attending conferences will bring their report card home. - End of the year report cards are mailed home after school is out. - Parents have many opportunities to volunteer at Elmira Elementary. - All volunteers must pass a background check each year. - Parents are encouraged to join our PTA and become involved in our school community. - Elmira also hosts several fun and informative family nights during the school year.